unahb/docs/docs/fpga/rpc.md

 ### Installing Vivado

 Vivado must be run on Ubuntu and can be downloaded [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2019-2.html).
-Follw this [tutorial](https://www.youtube.com/watch?v=3L0baY-DA3c) to install Vivado.
+Follow this [tutorial](https://www.youtube.com/watch?v=3L0baY-DA3c) to install Vivado.

 ### Building Overlay

-These instructions found in `boards/Pynq-Z1/matmult/README.md` build the `matmult.bit`, `matmult.tcl`, and `matmult.hwc` and must be transfered to to the `https://github.com/nimashoghi/matmult/tree/master/overlay/matmult`.
+These instructions found in `boards/Pynq-Z1/matmult/README.md` build the `matmult.bit`, `matmult.tcl`, and `matmult.hwc` and must be transferred to to the `https://github.com/nimashoghi/matmult/tree/master/overlay/matmult`.

+### Pynq Board

+Clone the repository onto the PYNQ board.
+Make sure that the overlay folder has updated files from the previous step.
+This will serve as the server.

 ### Raspberry Pi

+Clone the repository onto a device on the same network as the Pynq board.
+The Pi will serve as the client.

+## Execution